quixio/quix-streams/docs/publish.md

 ## Write raw Kafka messages

 Quix Streams uses the message brokers' internal protocol for data transmission.
 This protocol is both data and speed optimized so we do encourage you to use it.
-For that you need to use Quix Streams on both producer (writer) and consumer (reader) sides.
+For that you need to use Quix Streams on both producer and consumer sides.

 However, in some cases, you simply do not have the ability to run Quix Streams on both sides.

-To cater for these cases we added the ability to write the raw, unformatted, messages as a byte array.
+To cater for these cases we added the ability to publish the raw, unformatted, messages as a byte array.
 This gives you the freedom to implement the protocol as needed, such as JSON, or comma-separated rows.

-You can write messages with or without a key.
-The following example demonstrates how to write two messages to Kafka, one message with a key, and one without:
+You can publish messages with or without a key.
+The following example demonstrates how to publish two messages to Kafka, one message with a key, and one without:

 === "Python"

     ``` python
-    inp = client.create_raw_topic_producer(TOPIC_ID)
+    producer = client.create_raw_topic_producer(TOPIC_ID)

     data = bytearray(bytes("TEXT CONVERTED TO BYTES",'utf-8'))

-    #write value with KEY to kafka
+    #publish value with KEY to kafka
     message = RawMessage(data)
     message.key = MESSAGE_KEY
-    out.write(message)
+    producer.publish(message)

-    #write value without key into kafka
+    #publish value without key into kafka
-    out.write(data)
+    producer.publish(data)
     ```

 === "C\#"

     ``` cs
-    var out = client.CreateRawTopicProducer(TOPIC_ID);
+    var producer = client.CreateRawTopicProducer(TOPIC_ID);

-    inp = client.CreateRawTopicConsumer(TOPIC_NAME)

     var data = new byte[]{1,3,5,7,1,43};

-    //write value with KEY to kafka
+    //Publish value with KEY to kafka
-    rawWriter.Write(new Streaming.Raw.RawMessage(
+    producer.Publish(new Streaming.Raw.RawMessage(
         MESSAGE_KEY,
         data
     ));

-    //write value withhout key into kafka
+    //Publish value withhout key into kafka
-    rawWriter.Write(new Streaming.Raw.RawMessage(
+    producer.Publish(new Streaming.Raw.RawMessage(
         data
     ));

-    inp.Subscribe()
     ```